-nitial columns indicate bivariate correlations among data streams for each self-report acceptability measure.
-Final columns represent the number of participants (N ), mean and standard deviation (M , SD), t-statistic (t) and Cohen’s d Effect size (d) for the one sample t-tests against 0 (undecided).
-Higher values represent higher acceptability.
-Active methods are displayed in red and passive methods are displayed in blue. * P < .05
+aInitial columns indicate bivariate correlations among data streams for each self-report acceptability measure.
+The final column shows the number of participants (N ), mean and SD, t test statistic, and Cohen d effect size (d) for the 1-sample t tests against 0 (undecided).
+Higher values indicate higher levels of acceptability.

-Dislike.
+bP< .001.

+cEMA: ecological momentary assessment.

+Dislike
-Figure 4 shows the distribution of participant responses to the self-reported acceptability item about dislike by personal sensing data stream and amount of active effort required to collect it.
-One sample t-tests revealed that each mean dislike score was significantly more acceptable than 0.
-Table 3 reports the summary statistics for each one sample t-test and pairwise correlations between personal sensing data streams.

-An ICC (type 3) showed that, on average, the dislike ratings were moderately consistent across the data streams, ICC = .42, 95% CI = [.35 - .48].
+Figure 4 shows the distribution of participant responses to the self-reported acceptability item about dislike by the personal sensing data stream and the amount of active effort required to collect it.
+One-sample t tests revealed that each mean dislike score was significantly (all P < .001) more acceptable than 0.
+Table 3 reports the summary statistics for each 1-sample t test and the pairwise correlations between the personal sensing data streams.
+An ICC (type 3) showed that, on average, the dislike ratings were moderately consistent across the data streams (ICC=0.42, 95% CI 0.35-0.48).

-We also assessed the effect of active effort on dislike ratings (Figure 5).
-We conducted a paired samples t-test to compare the average dislike for active (audio check-in, EMA)vs. passive (geolocation, cellular communication logs, text message content) methods.
-Participants did not significantly differ in their dislike of active vs. passive methods, t(153)=1.21, P = 0.23, d = 0.10.
+We also assessed the effect of active effort on the dislike ratings.
+We conducted a paired-sample t test to compare the average dislike for active (eg, audio check-in and EMA) with passive (eg, geolocation, cellular communication logs, and SMS text message content) methods.
+Participants did not significantly differ in their dislike of active and passive methods (t153=1.21; P =.23; Cohen d = 0.10).

 Willingness to Use for 1 Year

-Figure 6 shows the distribution of participant responses to the self-reported acceptability item about willingness to use for 1 year for each personal sensing data stream (Figure S5 in Multimedia Appendix 3 contains additional information about willingness to use a 1X daily EMA method for 1 year).
-One sample -tests revealed that each mean willingness score was significantly more acceptable than 0.
-Table 3 reports the summary statistics for each one sample t-test and pairwise correlations between personal sensing data streams.
-An ICC (type 3) showed that, on average, the willingness ratings were moderately consistent across the data streams, ICC = .52, 95% CI [.46 - .58].
+Figure 5 shows the distribution of participants’ responses to the self-reported acceptability item about willingness to use for 1 year for each personal sensing data stream (Figure S5 in Multimedia Appendix 3 contains additional information about willingness to use an EMA method once daily for 1 year).
+One-sample t tests revealed that each mean willingness score was significantly (all P < .001) more acceptable than 0.
+Table 3 reports the summary statistics for each 1-sample t test and pairwise correlations between the personal sensing data streams.
+An ICC (type 3) showed that, on average, the willingness ratings were moderately consistent across the data streams (ICC =0.52, 95% CI 0.46-0.58).

-We also assessed the effect of active effort on willingness ratings (Figure 7).
-We conducted a paired samples t-test of the average willingness to use for 1 year for active (audio check-in, EMA) vs. passive (geolocation, cellular communication logs, text message content) signals.
-Participants reported higher acceptability with respect to willingness for passive data streams (M = 0.80, SD = 1) relative to active data streams (M = 0.70, SD= 1.10), t(153) = 2.12, P = 0.04, d = 0.17.
+We also assessed the effect of active effort on willingness ratings.
+We conducted a paired-sample t test of the average willingness to use for 1 year for active (eg, audio check-in and EMA) and passive (eg, geolocation, cellular communication logs, and text message content) signals.
+Participants reported higher acceptability with respect to willingness for passive data streams (mean 0.80, SD 1) than active data streams (mean 0.70, SD 1.10; t153= 2.12; P =.04; Cohen d = 0.17).

-Participant Feedback.
+Participant Feedback

-In participants’ free-response feedback about each personal sensing data stream, we saw 5 themes: acceptability (“I had no issues with the daily EMA surveys.
+In participants’ free-response feedback about each personal sensing data stream, we identified 5 themes: acceptability (“I had no issues with the daily EMA surveys.
 I felt that they kept me in check and were a reminder to not drink.
-I would not change it.”), sustainability (“I forgot I was being tracked so it was not a big deal to me.”), benefits (“Was okay to have [geolocation tracking] done in the context of the study or for an app that would help me stay sober.”), trust (“I trusted the study group to not use my personal information for any other use.”), and usability (“I disliked saving my text messages.
+I would not change it.”); sustainability (“I forgot I was being tracked, so it was not a big deal to me.”); benefits (“Was okay to have [geolocation tracking] done in the context of the study or for an app that would help me stay sober.”); trust (“I trusted the study group to not use my personal information for any other use.”); and usability (“I disliked saving my text messages.
 I like deleting them when I’m done.”).
 A representative sample of comments are provided for each theme in Table S4 in Multimedia Appendix 3.
-For a full list of participant comments for each personal sensing data stream, see Tables S5 – S9 in Multimedia Appendix 3.
+A full unedited list of participant comments for each personal sensing data stream has been presented in Tables S5 to S9 in Multimedia Appendix 3.

 Discussion

+Principal Findings